A Biased Graph Neural Network Sampler with Near-Optimal Regret: Towards a More Meaningful Notion of Regret

-\begin{lemma}[Variation Budget] Given the learning rate schedule of SGD as $ \alpha_t = \frac{1}{t} $ and our assumptions on the GCN training, for any $ \T\geq 2 $, any $ v\in\VV $, the variation of the expected reward in \eqref{eq:our_practical_reward} can be bounded as:
+\end{lemma} Lemma~\ref{lem:bound_embedding} is obtained by recursively unfolding neighbor aggregations and training steps, and can be generally applied to any GCN in practical settings.
+Based on it, we can derive the variation budget of reward \eqref{eq:our_reward} and \eqref{eq:our_practical_reward} as a function of $ \Deztl $ in the non-oblivious setup. \begin{lemma}[Variation Budget] Given the learning rate schedule of SGD as $ \alpha_t = 1/t $ and our assumptions on the GCN training, for any $ \T\geq 2 $, any $ v\in\VV $, the variation of the expected reward in \eqref{eq:our_reward} and \eqref{eq:our_practical_reward} can be bounded as: